pmunts/muntsos/README.md

 B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b) has a
 1500 MHz BCM2711 ARMv8 Cortex-A72 quad-core CPU and is available with 1
 to 8 GB of RAM.
-It diverged significantly from the Raspberry Pi 1 B+ form factor, with the USB and Ethernet ports reversed, two micro-HDMI connectors instead of a single full size HDMI connector, and a USB-C power connector instead of micro-USB.
-Two of the USB ports are 3.0 and two are 2.0.
+It diverged significantly from the Raspberry Pi 1 B+ form factor, with the USB and Ethernet receptacles reversed, two micro-HDMI receptacles instead of a single full size HDMI receptacle, and a USB-C power receptacle instead of micro-USB.
+Two of the USB receptacles are 3.0 and two are 2.0.
 A major improvement is a Gigabit Ethernet controller connected via PCI Express instead of the USB connected Ethernet used for all earlier models.
 The Raspberry Pi 4 Model B uses the same wireless chip set as the 3+.

 There are also a myriad of [Raspberry Pi 4 Compute Modules](https://www.raspberrypi.com/products/compute-module-4), with